cb1kenobi/hyperloop/README.md

 #### Why the funky non-standard JS symbols like @?

 Well, we wanted to specifically confuse JSLint and wreak havoc for your editors.
 Seriously, we wanted to specifically distinguish specific keywords that we're using as _special_ CNI keywords distinctly.
 We want developers to understand that these keywords are specific to CNI and special and do magic things, thus the special `@` symbol prefix.
 This is very similar to what other compilers do such as clang using `@import` to import modules or C pre-processor using `#ifdef` to tell the compiler that it wants to do something special before compiling the language.

+#### Can I write modules?

+For Titanium (and Hyperloop), modules just become Hyperloop CNI code packaged as [Common JS](http://wiki.commonjs.org/wiki/CommonJS) and loaded via `require`.
+We will make a new packaging mechanism to make it easier to distribute them such as Node does with NPM modules.

 ## Hyperloop and Titanium